vimcki/design-principles/Coupling.md

 ## Information

 Coupling is the degree to which one module relies on another module.
 High coupling between two modules might lead to changes in one affecting the other.
 This makes code harder to maintain.
 Low coupling is often a sign of a well-structured code.
-Its achived by using [Abstraction](https://github.com/vimcki/design-principles/blob/master/Abstraction.md) and following [Open Closed Principle](https://github.com/vimcki/design-principles/blob/master/Open%20Closed%20Principle.md).
+Its achieved by using [Abstraction](https://github.com/vimcki/design-principles/blob/master/Abstraction.md) and following [Open Closed Principle](https://github.com/vimcki/design-principles/blob/master/Open%20Closed%20Principle.md).
 "Low Coupling, High [Cohesion](https://github.com/vimcki/design-principles/blob/master/Cohesion.md)" is often a slogan for well structured code.
 Less coupling is better but you have to have some coupling, so not all of it is bad, just bad coupling is bad.

 ## Types of Coupling